mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 General
 #######
-- Added Floating/On Top setting for all the windows that are opened by workbench (plots, interfaces, etc.)
+- Added setting to allow user to select Floating/On Top behaviour for all the windows that are opened by workbench (plots, interfaces, etc.).
+For more detail see ref:`Window Behaviour in Workbench<WorkbenchWindowBehavior>`.
 - New command line options ``--version`` will print the version on mantid and exit. ``--error-on-warning`` will convert python warnings into exceptions.
 This is intended for developers so they can find deprecation warnings more easily.
 - Calling python's `input` now raises an input dialog in the script editor and the iPython shell.
 - Improved the performance of the table workspace display for large datasets